codership/documentation/galeracluster/source/schemaupgrades.rst

 ----------------------------
 .. _`nbo`:

-Brief intro of the value of NBO.

-.. code-block:: mysql

-   SET SESSION wsrep_OSU_method='NBO';
+When you want to maintain high-availability while altering, analyzing or optimizing tables and don't mind the particular limitations, use the :term:`Non Blocking Operation` method.

-When DDL statements replicate under the :term:`Total Order Isolation` method, the nodes block almost all updates made to them.
+Under the :term:`Total Order Isolation` method, when DDL statements replicate, the nodes block almost all updates made to them.
 With some statements this can go on for a particularly long time.
 In the Non-Blocking Operation method, the node applies special table locks called metadata locks on all nodes, in order to ensure consistency.
 The nodes all execute the DDL statements, using a separate applier thread.
 Then, once the statement is applied, all nodes simultaneously release the locks.

+.. code-block:: mysql

+   SET SESSION wsrep_OSU_method='NBO';

+Given its :ref:`limitations <nbo-limitations>`, the recommended method in updating the schema with a Non-Blocking Operation is to enable it at a session level, run the command with the appropriate locks, then reset the Online Schema Upgrade method back to ``TOI`` or ``RSU``.

 DDL statements that support Non-Blocking Operation:

 - ``ALTER TABLE table_name LOCK = {SHARED|EXCLUSIVE}, alter_specification``